aiwengchen/FXCM-API-Offerings/readme.md

 1. An FXCM account.
 You can apply for a demo account <a href="https://www.fxcm.com/">here</a>
 2. A persistent access token.
 You can generate one from the <a href="https://tradingstation.fxcm.com/">Trading Station web</a>.
 Click on User Account > Token Management on the upper right hand of the website.
+3. Download Rest API word documents at <a href="https://apiwiki.fxcorporate.com/api/RestAPI/Socket%20REST%20API%20Specs.docx">here</a>
-3. Start coding.
+4. Start coding.
 You will need to reference the <a href="https://socket.io/docs/client-api/">socket.io library</a> in your code.
 a.
 Using Javascript, click <a href="https://www.npmjs.com/package/socket.io">here</a>
 b.
 Using Python, click <a href="https://pypi.python.org/pypi/socketIO-client">here</a>
+5. Sample code for Python at <a href="https://apiwiki.fxcorporate.com/api/RestAPI/PermanentTokenPost.py">here</a>
 ## Real Case Study:

 ### Java API: